Jinny is a stamp duty specialist with extensive experience Australia-wide.

-Jinny is a Partner in the National Stamp Duty practice with over 15 years’ experience advising on stamp duty issues Australia-wide.
+Jinny is a Partner in the State taxes practice with over 20 years’ experience advising on stamp duty issues Australia-wide.
 Her work involves structuring and implementing transactions, as well as helping clients with risk management, compliance and audit issues.
 Jinny is recommended in Doyles Guide, Best Lawyers and Indirect Tax Leaders Guide (World Tax).
 Her clients include those in finance, funds management, healthcare, real estate, infrastructure, energy, renewables and mining industries.

 - Wesfarmers in connection with its 2018 restructure and demerger of Coles (2018 Australian Deal of the Year and M&A Deal of Year, Australasian Law Awards)